Dhrishita/Financial-Data-Reconciliation-System/README.md

 - [Setup](#setup)
 - [Contact](#contact)

+## Problem Statement

+In the financial domain, reconciling transactions between a company's ledger and bank statements is a crucial task for maintaining accurate financial records.
+Manual reconciliation can be time-consuming, error-prone, and often leads to discrepancies that can affect financial reporting and decision-making.
+Companies need an efficient method to automate this process to save time, reduce errors, and enhance financial accuracy.

 ## Introduction

 This project connects to two MySQL databases (company_ledger_db and bank_transactions_db) to fetch transaction data.
 It identifies discrepancies such as missing transactions and mismatches in amounts between the two databases.
 Results are then exported to a Google Sheets spreadsheet using the Google Sheets API for further analysis and reporting.

 ## Features

-- **Database Connection:** Connects to MySQL databases to fetch transactional data.
+- **Database Connection:** - The tool connects to two distinct MySQL databases to retrieve necessary transaction data, ensuring that it remains up to date and accurate.
-- **Data Reconciliation:** Identifies transactions missing in either the company ledger or bank transactions, as well as mismatches in amounts.
-- **Google Sheets Integration:** Uses Google Sheets API to export reconciliation results for easy review and analysis.
+- **Reconciliation Logic:** - The heart of the tool lies in its ability to compare transactions from both sources, identifying discrepancies that may require further investigation.
+- **Google Sheets Integration:** - By exporting results to Google Sheets, users can easily access, analyze, and share reconciliation results, fostering collaboration among finance teams.
-- **Error Handling:** Handles various types of data discrepancies and ensures accurate reporting.
+- **Error Handling:** - The tool is equipped to handle various types of data discrepancies, ensuring that users receive clear and actionable reports.

 ## Requirements

 - Python 3.x
 - MySQL Connector (mysql-connector-python)
 - Pandas (pandas)